VIX: Interpretation

 VIX is sometimes criticized as a prediction of future volatility.
 Instead it is described as a measure of the current price of index options.

 Critics claim that, despite a sophisticated formulation, the predictive power of most volatility forecasting models is similar to that of plain-vanilla measures, such as simple past volatility.
 However, other works have countered that these critiques failed to correctly implement the more complicated models.
+Also overlooked is the risk inherent in attempting to time short term volatility.

 Some practitioners and portfolio managers have questioned the depth of our understanding of the fundamental concept of volatility, itself.
 For example, Daniel Goldstein and Nassim Taleb famously titled one of their research articles, We Don't Quite Know What We are Talking About When We Talk About Volatility.
 Relatedly, Emanuel Derman has expressed disillusion with empirical models that are unsupported by theory.
-He argues that, while "theories are attempts to uncover the hidden principles underpinning the world around us... [we should remember that] models are metaphors—analogies that describe one thing relative to another."
+He argues that, while "theories are attempts to uncover the hidden principles underpinning the world around us ... [we should remember that] models are metaphors—analogies that describe one thing relative to another."

 Michael Harris, the trader, programmer, price pattern theorist, and author, has argued that VIX just tracks the inverse of price and has no predictive power.

-According to some, VIX should have predictive power as long as the prices computed by the Black-Scholes equation are valid assumptions about the volatility predicted for the future lead time (the remaining time to maturity).
-Robert J. Shiller has argued that it would be circular reasoning to consider VIX to be proof of Black-Scholes, because they both express the same implied volatility, and has found that calculating VIX retrospectively in 1929 did not predict the surpassing volatility of the Great Depression—suggesting that in the case of anomalous conditions, VIX cannot even weakly predict future severe events.
+According to some, VIX should have predictive power as long as the prices computed by the Black–Scholes equation are valid assumptions about the volatility predicted for the future lead time (the remaining time to maturity).
+Robert J. Shiller has argued that it would be circular reasoning to consider VIX to be proof of Black–Scholes, because they both express the same implied volatility, and has found that calculating VIX retrospectively in 1929 did not predict the surpassing volatility of the Great Depression—suggesting that in the case of anomalous conditions, VIX cannot even weakly predict future severe events.

-An academic study from the University of Texas at Austin and Ohio State University examined potential methods of VIX manipulation.
+An academic study from the University of Texas at Austin and The Ohio State University examined potential methods of VIX manipulation.
 On February 12, 2018, a letter was sent to the Commodity Futures Trading Commission and Securities and Exchange Commission by a law firm representing an anonymous whistleblower alleging manipulation of the VIX.

+In practice, the implied volatility skew for VIX options is not always symmetric.
+While equity index options often exhibit a “smile” or “smirk” shape, VIX volatility skews can sometimes resemble a half frown, with higher implied volatilities on one side of the strike distribution than the other, reflecting market asymmetries in demand for upside or downside protection.

 Volatility of volatility

 In 2012, the CBOE introduced the "VVIX index" (also referred to as "vol of vol"), a measure of the VIX's expected volatility.
 VVIX is calculated using the same methodology as VIX, except the inputs are market prices for VIX options instead of stock market options.

 The VIX can be thought of as the velocity of investor fear.
-The VVIX can be thought of as the acceleration of investor fear.
+The VVIX measures how much the VIX changes and hence can be thought of as the acceleration of investor fear.